MicrosoftDocs/winrt-api/windows.ui.startscreen/startscreenmanager_requestaddapplistentryasync_1088626093.md

 # Windows.UI.StartScreen.StartScreenManager.RequestAddAppListEntryAsync

 ## -description
-Pin the app to the current Start screen.
+Requests to pin the app to the current Start screen.
+Depending on the device family, this must be called on the UI thread, and will display a dialog asking the user to confirm they would like to pin the app.
 ## -parameters

 ### -param appListEntry